top of page

 Over time, the recipe evolved to become a flavorful coating or dipping sauce for grilled meats, such as chicken, pork, and beef.

-Today, cookout sauces or barbeque sauces are enjoyed in nearly every corner of the country and have even become a source of regional pride for some.
+Today, cookout sauces or barbecue sauces are enjoyed in nearly every corner of the country and have even become a source of regional pride for some.

 Whether you prefer a classic tomato-based sauce, a tangy mustard-based sauce, or something in between, cookout sauce is a delicious and essential addition to any summer cookout.